 As of May 29, 2020, an applicant can challenge the IGOEE three times within five years.
 This also applies retroactively to applicants who have challenged the IGOEE at least once, and their three year validity extends to May 29, 2020.

-The Optometry Examining Board of Canada (OEBC) assesses the competence of optometrists seeking authorization to practice in Canada using the Canadian Assessment of Competence in Optometry exam (OEBC exam).
-Understanding that practice competencies are different than academic achievements, the OEBC exam is designed to test the activities required for safe and effective optometric practice in Canada.
+The Optometry Examining Board of Canada (OEBC) assesses the competence of optometrists seeking authorization to practice in Canada using the OEBC entry-to-practice exam.
+Understanding that practice competencies are different than academic achievements, the OEBC exam is designed to assess the competencies required for safe and effective optometric practice in Canada.
 Optometrists from across Canada contribute to the articulation of the essential activities and tasks that comprise competence.

 Once you have successfully completed Steps 1-7, you will need to contact the provincial regulatory authority in the province to which you are applying to register as an Optometrist.
 They will let you know what documentation is required from the previous steps (this may differ slightly from province to province).